ku-rt/MMM-DarkSkyForecast/README.md

 ## For Module Developers

 This module broadcasts a notification when it recieves a weather update.
 The notification is `DARK_SKY_FORECAST_WEATHER_UPDATE` and the payload contains Dark Sky's JSON weather forecast object.
-For details on the weather object, see https://darksky.net/dev/docs.

 ## Attributions